 - Mixing Bowls – I like to have a variety of sizes on hand, and this set has them all.

-How do I double this simple pizza dough recipe?
+How do I double this Italian pizza dough recipe?

-Given the size and amount, it would be best to make two separate batches at the same time.
+Given the size and amount that this Italian pizza dough recipe makes, it would be best to make two separate batches at the same time.

 Where is the best place to let dough rise?

 Anywhere that is warm and free from drafts is perfect — you want to trap that moisture in the bowl to create the right amount of humidity.

 To accommodate different climates and times of year, the oven is one of the best spots!
 Set it to 200° for just a minute or two, then turn it off and place your bowl inside.

 Can I make authentic Italian pizza dough recipe ahead of time?

 Yes!
 In fact, it’s great to keep a supply on hand for last minute meals.
 Divide it into portions and wrap each one tightly in plastic wrap.